f-cohomology and motives over number rings

-Let us briefly recall the two definitions of $\H^1_f(M_\eta)$.
+There are two approaches to $\H^1_f(M_\eta)$.
 The first is due to Beilinson \cite[Remark 4.0.1.b]{Beilinson:Height}, Bloch and Kato \cite[Conj.
 5.3.]{BlochKato} and Fontaine \cite{Fontaine:Valeurs,FPR}.
 It is given by picking elements in motivic cohomology acted on by the local Galois groups in a prescribed way (\refde{H1flocal}, \refde{H1fglobal}, \refde{H1fEllAdic}).
 The second definition of $\H^1_f(M_\eta)$, due to Beilinson \cite[Section 8]{Beilinson:Notes}, applies to $M_\eta = \h^{i-1}(X_\eta)(n)$, with $X_\eta$ smooth and projective over $F$, $i - 2n < 0$.
 It is given by the image of $K$-theory of a regular proper model $X$ of $X_\eta$ (\refde{H1fImage}).
 Such a model may not exist, but there is a unique meaningful extension of this definition to all Chow motives over $F$ due to Scholl \cite{Scholl:Integral}.

 Our main results (Theorems \ref{theo_charH1fmotivic}, \ref{theo_summaryH1f}, \ref{theo_Scholl}) show that both definitions of $\H^1_f(M_\eta)$ agree with $\H^0(\eta_{!*} \h^{i-1}(X_\eta, n)[1])$.
 Here $\eta_{!*}$ is a functor that attaches to any suitable mixed motive over $F$ one over $\OF$.
 It is defined by a limiting process using the intermediate extension $j_{!*}$ familiar from perverse sheaves \cite{BBD} along open immersions $j: U \r \SpecOF$.
 Even to formulate such a definition, one has to rely on profound conjectures, namely the existence of mixed motives over (open subschemes of) $\SpecOF$.
-The proof of the two main theorems also requires us to assume a number of properties related to weights of motives and, for the first comparison result, Beilinson's conjecture about the agreement of rational and numerical equivalence on smooth projective varieties over finite fields up to torsion (\refco{numrat}).
+The proof of the main theorems also requires us to assume a number of properties related to weights of motives.